Jude-Nwachukwu/gtm-advance-traffic-labeling-rule/README.md

 #### **Cookie Rule**
 1. Enable **Use Cookie Rule** in the template settings.
-2. Enter the **cookie name** in `cookieNameField`.
-3. Enter the expected **cookie value** in `cookieValueField`.
-4. The variable will check if the specified cookie exists and matches the expected value.
+2. Use the **Cookie Name and Value Mapping Table** to define multiple key-value pairs (a Cookie Name and the corresponding value).
+3. Enable **Check for the Presence of Certain Cookie Names** if you only need to verify cookie name existence.

 #### **URL Query Parameter Rule**
 1. Enable **Use URL Query Parameter Rule** in the template settings.
 2. Use the **URL Query Table** to define multiple key-value pairs.
-3. Enable **Check For The Presence Of Certain URL Query Keys** if you only need to verify the presence of query parameters.
+3. Enable **Check for the Presence of Certain URL Query Keys** if you only need to verify query key existence.

 #### **Hostname Rule**
 1. Enable **Use Hostname Rule** in the template settings.